Southeast Asian Town Name Generator

 Island and Mainland Distinctions

-Southeast Asian toponymy reflects the region's division between mainland and maritime zones, each with distinctive naming traditions.
-In island Southeast Asia (Indonesia, Philippines, parts of Malaysia), names often reference coastal features, maritime resources, or navigational landmarks important to seafaring cultures.
-Terms like 'Pulau' (island), 'Teluk' (bay), or 'Tanjung' (cape) frequently appear.
-Mainland Southeast Asian settlements often bear names referencing river systems, mountain ranges, or fertile plains that supported intensive rice cultivation.
-This geographic division created different settlement patterns that remain visible in place names today, with maritime zones featuring dispersed coastal communities and mainland areas developing concentrated settlements around agricultural centers.
+Southeast Asian toponymy divides cleanly between mainland and maritime traditions.
+In island Southeast Asia - Indonesia, the Philippines, parts of Malaysia - names tend to reference coastal features, maritime resources, or navigational landmarks: *Pulau* (island), *Teluk* (bay), *Tanjung* (cape).
+Mainland settlements more often take their names from river systems, mountain ranges, or the fertile plains that supported intensive rice cultivation.
+That geographic split shaped settlement patterns too, with maritime zones developing dispersed coastal communities while mainland areas concentrated around agricultural centers - a distinction still readable in the place names themselves.

 Religious and Cultural Influences